 This is the ultimate Uganda adventure.
 From your arrival in Kampala to Kibale Forest and its species of apes, Queen Elizabeth National Park and its varied species of game, Bwindi Impenetrable Forest and its up close and personal gorillas, Lake Mburo National Park and its one of a kind activities all the way back to Kampala, this trip is truly a whirlwind experience.

 After breakfast, we shall drive to Kanyanchu Park Headquarters in time for a briefing before heading out to the forest, for an early morning Chimpanzee Tracking experience.
 Your guide will help you search for chimpanzees and other primates within the park, as it is host to 13 species of primates.
 The guide will provide detailed explanations on not only primates, but also on all the forest's fauna and flora, ensuring that your walk is both informative and enjoyable.
 This walk is excellent for viewing bird life and primates in close quarters.
 A visit to Bigodi swamp eco-tourism site is amazing, as you encounter rare and beautiful flora and fauna.
-Lunch, dinner and overnight accommodation at Ndali Lodge.
+Please Note: Chimpanzee Tracking takes approximately 3 to 4 hours.

 After an early morning breakfast, proceed to Bwindi via the Ishasha sector of the Queen Elizabeth National Park (transfer duration: approximately 4 hrs).
-As you drive along the road via Ishasha sector, (famous for it's tree climbing Lions) you should see a multitude of animals.
-Arrive at the camp in the afternoon, relax around the camp, with dinner and overnight accommodation at Sanctuary Gorilla Forest Camp.
+As you drive along the road via Ishasha sector, famous for it's tree climbing lions you should see a multitude of animals.

 There is an early morning entry into a gorilla sanctuary.
 The rainforest is spectacular, heavily vegetated and dense landscape crisscrossed by numerous animal trails, allowing access for trekkers.
 This park is best known for the fascinating gorillas, where the time taken and terrain varies according to the movements of these fantastic apes.
 The thrill of spending time with and observing these gentle giants is a rare and moving adventure that will leave you with long lasting memories of a truly unique experience.
 The gorillas are shy and peaceful animals and it is an unforgettable experience to watch and photograph them as they interact with each other, return to the lodge in the afternoon.
 Please Note: Gorilla Tracking takes approximately 3 to 10 hrs.